Yoctol/bottender/docs/the-basics-routing.md

 ## Platform Specific Routes

-Bottender includes a bunch of helpers to route within your multi-platform application.
+Bottender includes a bunch of helpers to route within your multi-platform app.
 To learn more about the details of those specific routes, check out their documentation accordingly:

 - [Messenger Routes](channel-messenger-routing.md)
 - [WhatsApp Routes](channel-whatsapp-routing.md)